-- Ear mites – apply an ear miticide for 3 weeks.
+- Ear mites – apply an ear miticide for three weeks.

 - Bacterial or yeast infections – apply Epi-Otic Advanced Ear Cleanser two times a day for two to three weeks.
 If the problem persists consult your veterinarian.